A low level of acetylcholine has a uniquely negative impact on memory and focus. Learn the three most effective ways you can increase acetylcholine.

-When visual memory starts to decline, you’ll find it harder to remember what you just read, to form images in your mind, or to recall faces or remember where things are.
+When visual memory starts to decline, you’ll find it harder to remember what you just read, to form images in your mind, to recall faces, or to remember where things are.

 When verbal memory starts to go, you’ll more often forget words or lose your train of thought in the middle of a conversation.

-If you find yourself getting lost more easily or driving 30 mph in a 50 mph zone, these may be more signs that your acetylcholine level is low.
+If you find yourself driving under the speed limit or getting lost more easily, these may be more signs that your acetylcholine level is low.

-While these changes are expected more in older people, they should still not be ignored.
+While these changes are expected in older people, they should still not be ignored.

-But when these symptoms occur in young adults, they are considered more alarming and warrant immediate attention.
+And when these symptoms occur in young adults, they are concerning and warrant immediate attention.

 Acetylcholine Deficiency and Alzheimer’s

-Alzheimer’s patients typically have significantly lower than normal levels of acetylcholine in their brains, sometimes as little as 10% of normal.
+Alzheimer’s patients typically have significantly reduced levels and function of acetylcholine in their brains.
 (16)

 Causes of Acetylcholine Deficiency

-There are a few medical reasons that you might have low levels of acetylcholine.
+There are a few medical reasons why you might have low levels of acetylcholine.